ezequielcasillas1/Bible-Memory.Ai/COMMIT.md

-# 🚀 Cursor Agent Commit & Push Guide
+# 🚀 Cursor Agent Commit & Push Guide (Main Branch Only)

 This document defines **best practices** for Cursor (or any AI agent) when working in this repo.
-The goal is to ensure **every code change is properly staged, committed, and pushed**.
+The goal is to ensure **every code change is properly staged, committed, and pushed to `main`**.

 ---